Will Smith’s video that made the most beautiful city in Central America go viral

 In 2021, 43% of tourists came from Central America, 31% from North America and 16% from Europe.

-These are the numbers, but as verified in the documentary, after the slowdown caused by the pandemic in 2020, it is going up again thanks to the effort and special character of its enterprising and friendly neighbors.
+These are the numbers, but as can be seen in the documentary, after the slowdown caused by the pandemic in 2020, it is going up again thanks to the effort and special character of its enterprising and friendly neighbors.
 It can be seen in the testimonies that far from seeking help and subsidies from the Government, Antiguans are generating opportunities and wealth for their country.